Electro707/ee-parts-database/README.md

 ## Security:
 #### NOTICE: The password for the database server is stored in a json file in plain format.
 Make sure the db account only has permission to the parts' database.
+#### NOTICE: The database between the server and the client can be in plain-text if ssl is not enabled with the new Mongo setup

 ## CLI Application
 To start using this application/database, simply launch `e7epd` from the command line.
 Prompts should show up, allowing you to interact with the